-The more files you store, the more chance there is of storing a corrupt files which disrupts your browsing experience.
+The more files you store, the more chance there is of storing a corrupt file, which disrupts your browsing experience.

 Clear out your Temporary Internet Files on a weekly basis.
-Lots of households now have broadband access therefore this action should not have a negative impact on your browsing experience.
+Many households now have broadband access, and therefore this action should not have a negative impact on your browsing experience.